vegaprotocol/specs/protocol/0080-SPOT-product_builtin_spot.md

   2.4.
 Trader can join a market by submitting a new trade to a Market , when market is in Trading state 2.5.
 Trader can fully fill an order
   2.6.
 Trader can partially fill an order and cancel remaining order 2.7.
-Wash orders can be filled in trading mode and cancelled in Auction mode
+Wash trades can be filled in trading mode and cancelled in Auction mode 2.8.
+Trades can submit prices and volumes in decimal ranges and rounding logic is applied

+**Liquidity Provider**
+3. Liquidity Provers can join a Spot Market and fill trades 3.1.
+Liquidity Providers can join Spot Market and submit prices 3.2.
+Traders in the Market can match their trades against the liquidity provider 3.3.
+Traders in the Market can match their trades against the liquidity provider partially 3.4.
+Maker fee is calculated as per the existing fee calculation specfiication 3.5.
+Liquidity provider commitment checks are perfored as per the existing Liquidity Provider specification